-Some 350 miles west of Senegal in the Atlantic Ocean lies the laid-back archipelago of Cape Verde.
+Some 350 miles west of Senegal, lies a laid-back archipelago of tropical islands hidden in the Atlantic Ocean off the coast of West Africa.
+Each of the islands of Cape Verde is unique.
+Some have lush green valleys tucked between dramatic mountain ranges, while others are flat and barren with endless sandy beaches lapped by the bluest of crystal clear water.
 Up until relatively recently they were little known but with new airports and improving infrastructure, the tourist industry is growing fast, possibly too fast.
+Here’s my guide to each of the islands and all my favourite places to stay in Cape Verde.